manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 }
 ```
 The compiler uses this proxy factory to make `Point` calls through `Coordinate`.

+>Important!
+>You must implement a proxy if you provide extension methods for a structural interface.

 Your proxy factory must be registered as a service in `META-INF` directly like so:
 ```